wayfinder-project/wayfinder/README.md

 - **waypoint**: a single stop along a route.
 The starting point and destination are considered waypoints as well.
 - **leg**: a portion of the route between two adjacent waypoints

+## Git Process Directions
+- IN YOUR BRANCH (make changes to files)
+- Git add .
+- Git commit -m “ ”
+- Git push
+- Git checkout dev
+- Git pull
+- Git checkout (YOUR BRANCH)
+- Git merge dev -m “ “
+- If you get merge conflicts
+    - RESOLVE merge conflicts
+    - REPEAT all steps
+- MERGE REQUEST SHOULD BE SENT IN GITHUB GUI